bowswung/voobly-scraper/README.md

 | 20180504 | [matchDump.zip](https://github.com/bowswung/voobly-scraper/raw/master/data/MatchData/20180504/matchDump.zip) | 648641 matches | RM 1v1, RM Team | 57MB / 404MB |

 ## Data structure
-For the sake of simplicity the data are provided in csv format, with one row per player per match, and the following columns
+For the sake of simplicity the data are provided in csv format, with one row per player per match, and the following columns.
+For some matches Voobly does not have the data for one or more players, and in these cases all of the MatchPlayer values are filled in with "*VooblyErrorPlayerNotFound*".

 ### MatchId
 The id of the match on Voobly